 Decades later I got in touch with Louise, Roland’s daughter, who had kept the name Thulin and I learned that Roland had become a very good translator of American crime novels.
-I knew that all he used to read during the time we were married was Mickey Spillane and another crime novelist whose name escapes me.
+I knew that most of the books he used to read during the time we were married was Mickey Spillane and another crime novelist whose name escapes me.
 I was of course very pleased that he read English so well.
 But it was a big surprise to hear that he later had turned into a translator, with focus on a writer I didn’t know until Louise told me about him, Robert Ludlum (Operation Hong Kong, The Road to Gandolfo, etc.).
 I was very pleased that his life had been filled with productivity after he retired from the air force with a lieutenbant colonel’s rank.
 Louise sent me one of his translated books, and the style was very good.
 I was impressed and very pleased.

 But that is not all.
 Louise herself had become a top-level translator.
-After many years of translating business texts for the huge telephone and electric concern, LM Ericsson, she turned to fiction and, after a few sundry novels she got started on her big oeuvre, George Marten’s ”A Saga of Ice and Fire’. an epic series of fantasy novels.
-I don’t know exactly how many of that series she translated, but I do know that after normal retirement age, or actually soon thereafter, she became the editor of other translators of the Saga.
+After many years of translating business texts for the huge telephone and electric concern, LM Ericsson, she turned to fiction and, after a few sundry novels she got started on her big oeuvre, George Marten’s ”A Saga of Ice and Fire”, an epic series of fantasy novels.
+I don’t know exactly how many of that series she translated, but I do know that at normal retirement age, or actually soon thereafter, she became the editor of other translators of the Saga.
 I think that was the last volume of the Saga, but I am not sure that Marten has finished his series.